 Moreover, when using a DeFi protocol, you need to have a wallet to store your funds, whether it’s a Web3 or hardware wallet - you’ve been given the power of holding your own crypto assets.
 But that means you’re fully responsible, so be wary of losing your private keys or software becoming buggy.
 You need to make sure you understand how to use your wallet of choice and keep your funds secure, but regardless, there’s always a risk of losing them since there’s no third-party custodian allowing you to recover lost funds via customer support.

-The team at Coinchange has built a powerful product that allows you to buy popular cryptocurrencies and earn interest on them via a High-Yield Account.
-Using our application provides an attractive alternative from the “Do It Yourself” method for a variety of reasons.
+The team at Coinchange has built a powerful product that allows you to buy popular cryptocurrencies and earn APY on them via Earn Account.
+Using our application provides an attractive alternative to the “Do It Yourself” method for a variety of reasons.

 We solve the transaction fee issue by eliminating it for our users.
 That’s right - you don’t pay anything, meaning you save money and don’t have to worry about those high Ethereum gas fees.
-Our platform also leverages a powerful algorithm that constantly monitors and aggregates data across the top DeFi protocols to always provide the best earning rates on your deposited tokens.
+Our platform also leverages a powerful algorithm that constantly monitors and aggregates data across the top DeFi protocols to always provide high earning rates on your transferred tokens.

-When it comes to assessing DeFi related risks, such as those associated with smart contract vulnerabilities, operational concerns, financial and liquidity risks, and market volatilities, we use a high-quality protocol evaluation and risk assessment framework to ensure the underlying protocols used in the High-Yield Account strategies are the safest, allowing an optimized risk/reward ratio.
+When it comes to assessing DeFi-related risks, such as those associated with smart contract vulnerabilities, operational concerns, financial and liquidity risks, and market volatilities, we use a high-quality protocol evaluation and risk assessment framework to ensure the underlying protocols used in the Earn Account strategies are safe, allowing an optimized risk/reward ratio.
 The risk assessment framework includes factors and processes such as research on various sectors, allowing us to uncover new trends and protocols to diversify strategies’ risk exposure; protocol screening and risk assessment of smart contract vulnerabilities, operational risk, liquidity/financial risk, and market risk.
-Based on the relative risk result, we create recommendations and restrictions to ensure the best risk management practices.
+Based on the relative risk result, we create recommendations and restrictions to ensure one of the best risk management practices.